Over 70% of our immune system is located in our gut

 Gut health isn’t just about good digestion.
 Gut health has an impact on the health of your entire body, with increasing evidence suggesting a healthy gut microbiome is important for our mental and physical health, as well as an effective immune system.

-Probiotics and prebiotics are the basics for our gut
+Active cultures and plant fibres are the basics for our gut

 The gut microbiome is home base for the bacteria in your digestive tract.
 Here, they help you break down food and turn nutrients into things your body can use.
 The “good” bacteria do more than just help with digestion.
 They help keep your “bad” bacteria in check.